Software creation jumped 10–100x. Library discovery didn't.

 Capability Manifests

 Not documentation.
 Not READMEs.
-Structured, machine-readable descriptions of what 90 libraries actually solve — which stacks they fit, when to skip them, and what hosted alternatives cost less than building custom.
+Structured, machine-readable descriptions of what each indexed library actually solves — which stacks they fit, when to skip them, and what hosted alternatives cost less than building custom.

 02